 Vital Proteins has regular collagen peptides which is great for everyday use.
 I put that in my tea or warm lemon water.
 They also have beef gelatin, which is great for us gluten free, dairy-free peeps.
 The gelatin helps items like soup or baked goods to thicken for a creamier texture.

 Bone broth is also an excellent source of collagen.
 You can make your own batch with leftover bones and some aromatics, or you can buy bone broth, but again, be sure it's high quality, well sourced, without fillers.
-This is a good one.
+Kettle & Fire makes a good bone broth.